mhaspra/mindmaps/README.md

        [Don't allow cycles in the dependency graph] [Break the cycle with interfaces]
        [Break the cycle with a new component]
-   (DevOps)
+      (Stable Dependencies Principle)
+       [Depend in the derection of stability]
+      (Stable Abstractions Principle)
+       [A stable component should be abstract]
+       [The component can still be open for extension, thus follows OCP] (DevOps)
 ```